 - Read the main text of the page.

-- All students, open the Māori keywords and click to hear them.
+- All students, open the Māori keywords and click to hear them read aloud from a recording by the LEARNZ field trip teacher.

-- Read the text in the bottom orange box of the page and respond (write text or record a sound file).
+- Read the text in the bottom orange box of the page, which is a prompt to think more or explore further.
+Optionally respond (write someting, draw or sketch something or record a sound file or video and share it with your class or teacher).

-- On the page’s left-hand menu, under Prepare Students, click Activities and attempt Interactive #2 called Memorial Park, which tests comprehension of the page (and one other).
+- On the page’s left-hand menu, under Prepare Students, click Activities and attempt the interactive activity called Water Use, which tests comprehension of the page.

 - Click Next or Previous to navigate through the suggested learning sequence of Background pages whereby students gain knowledge related to the field trip topics.